ferris-wufei/algorithm_ml/README.md

 ## Finished
 ### ml_cf_svd.py
 - Collaborate Filtering (for explicit scores)
-- SVD approach for recommending, optimized with gradient descent (for explicit scores)
+- SVD approach for recommending, solved with gradient descent (for explicit scores)
-- SVD approach for recommending, optimized with ALS (for implicit scores)
+- SVD approach for recommending, solved with ALS (for implicit scores)

 ### ml_decesion_trees.py
 All-in-one training, testing and plot functions for the 3 common DTS algorithms: